 An allowance race fields horses that all meet the same criteria, such as age, previous runs and maximum wins.
 Allowances are then made to the weight they carry, depending on other criteria like jockey experience and sex of the horse.
 Allowance races are a step up from claiming races, where horses also run under similar criteria (to improve competitiveness) but crucially are all up for sale.
 Claiming races often feature inexperienced or ageing runners.

 And so an optional claimer is a mix of the two, whereby horses may or may not be entered for a claiming price.

 To run as an allowance horse – and therefore not be at risk of being claimed/bought – a horse must meet the allowance conditions.

-However, owners whose horses have surpassed allowance racing – usually by winning this category of race and going on to better things – can only return to run optional claimers if they agree to be on sale.
+However, owners whose horses have outgrown allowance racing – usually by winning this category of race and going on to better things – can only return to run optional claimers if they agree to be on sale.

 WHY OPTIONAL CLAIMERS EXIST